 Using Work Accounts with Visual Studio Subscription

-Microsoft account, created by user for personal use, is the new name for what used to be called “Windows Live ID”.
-The Microsoft account is the combination of an email address and a password that a user uses to sign in to all consumer-oriented Microsoft products and cloud services such as Outlook (Hotmail), Messenger, OneDrive, MSN, Windows Phone or Xbox LIVE.
-If a user uses an email address and password to sign in to these or other services, then the user already has a Microsoft account – but the user can also sign up for a new one at any time.
+A Microsoft account (MSA) is an account created by a user for personal use and is the new name for what used to be called “Windows Live ID”.
+The Microsoft account is the combination of an email address and a password that a user uses to sign in to all consumer-oriented Microsoft products and cloud services such as Outlook (Hotmail), Messenger, OneDrive, MSN or Xbox LIVE.
+Your Microsoft account is created and stored in the Microsoft consumer identity account system that’s run by Microsoft.

-New or existing Visual Studio subscribers who have not activated their Microsoft Azure MSDN benefit yet can activate it using a work account via the My Account portal.
+New or existing Visual Studio subscribers who have not yet activated their Azure dev/test individual credit can activate the credits using their work account in the Visual Studio subscriber portal.

-If you’ve already activated your Microsoft Azure benefit and would like to transfer the subscription from your Microsoft account to your work account, contact Microsoft Azure Customer Support.
+If you’ve already activated your Azure dev/test individual credits and would like to transfer the Azure subscription from your Microsoft account to your work account, contact Microsoft Azure Customer Support.

-- The administrator signs up as an organisation to a Microsoft cloud service such as Microsoft Azure, Microsoft Intune or Office 365.
+- The administrator signs up as an organisation to a Microsoft cloud service such as Microsoft Azure, Microsoft Intune or Microsoft 365.

 - A cloud-based tenant is provisioned automatically in Azure Active Directory to represent the organisation.